 - In August 2020, the Transformation and Engagement Working Group (TEWG), led by Women Deliver Young Leaders, developed and administered a survey, in partnership with KORE Global, in order to better understand how Women Deliver should update its programmatic approaches, activities, and leadership opportunities to better center, support, and elevate young people while challenging systems of patriarchy, white supremacy, colonialism, and other problematic structures.

 - In February 2021, the TEWG published an outcome document outlining findings and recommendations from the survey and related focus groups around tokenism, inclusivity and equity, trust, accountability, and more.
-Women Deliver is actioning the recommendations from this document now through summer 2021.
+Women Deliver is actioning the recommendations from this document now for the 2021-2022 programming year.